Guilherme-Viegas/Real-Time-Cooperative-Decentralised-Control-of-Illuminance-Systems/Labs_Almeida/controller/README.md

 # PI controller

+The code follows a syntax of [CamelCase](https://pt.wikipedia.org/wiki/CamelCase) and also the classes are encapsulated throughout the files.

 ## Files description
 This folder contains the Controller PID, and to run it, it should be connected one LDR between VCC and an analog pin and one led between a digital pin and ground, and then speacify it: ```ControllerPid pid(DIGITAL_PIN, ANALOG_PIN);```.